plausible/website/terms.md

 You can [upgrade or downgrade in plan level](https://docs.plausible.io/change-plan) at any time within your account settings.
 Downgrading your service may cause the loss of features or capacity of your account.
 Plausible Analytics does not accept any liability for such loss.

-Our online order process is conducted by our payment processor Paddle.com.
+Our online order process is conducted by our payment processor Paddle.
 Paddle provides customer service inquiries and handles returns.
 All fees are inclusive of all taxes, levies, or duties imposed by taxing authorities.
 Our payment processor Paddle will collect those taxes on behalf of taxing authority and remit those taxes to taxing authorities.
+See [Paddle's Terms of Use](https://paddle.com/legal/) for details.

 Fees paid hereunder are non-refundable.

-## Cancellation and Termination
+## Cancellation and termination

 You are solely responsible for properly canceling your account.
 An email to cancel your account is not considered cancellation.
 You can find instructions for [how to cancel your account here](https://docs.plausible.io/cancel-subscription).
 We provide a simple no-questions-asked cancellation link.